Battle of Website Builders: Wix vs. SiteBuilder

 Web.com offers solid support options with phone and email communications available to all users.
 Though no live chat options are available, categories such as tech support and SEO have their own dedicated phone lines.
 In addition, Web.com has an online help center with FAQs, step-by-step instructions, and articles on how to carry out various functions on your website.

 Wix's knowledge base is slightly better, offering video tutorials alongside step-by-step instructions.
 However, Wix does not offer the same level of support availability as SiteBuilder.
 Wix does not offer live chat or phone support.
 Users can either submit a support ticket online, or request a callback from the call center, Monday through Thursday, from 6am to 5pm Pacific Standard Time.
 Wix's premium plans come with premium support, which ensures that tickets you submit are automatically placed in the premium ticket queue to receive a faster reply.

 Web.com has better live support options, but Wix has a far superior knowledge base, so this one’s a tie.

 Conclusion: Wix Wins Big

-SiteBuilder is a good option if you want to get a simple site off the ground in a hurry, but if you have aspirations for growth, or you prefer to make a site without the hassle of a drag-and-drop editor, Wix is the better choice.
+Web.com is a good option if you want to get a simple site off the ground in a hurry, but if you have aspirations for growth, or want a website that distinguishes your business from others, Wix is the better choice.
 In particular, Wix’s ADI option for creating a website gives it a unique advantage that SiteBuilder can’t match.
 Therefore, Wix is our preferred choice over SiteBuilder, and is the winner of this battle.